fabian-hk/dolev-yao-star-tools/README.md

 `.Total.fst` and `.Stateful.fst` and the proof code files must have the suffix `.Total.Proof.fst` and `.Stateful.Proof.fst`.

+Currently, the following validations are done:

+1. Check that every protocol function has a corresponding proof function.
+2. Compare the parameters for the protocol function with the parameters of the proof function and warn if they deviate.

 ## Generate Proof Structure

 The command `./dystar_tool gen <DYSTAR_PROTOCOL_FOLDER>` generates